MileHacker Logo

 Iconic Snacks & Desserts

 Include glutinous rice cakes (年糕, niángāo) and various sweet pastries.
-Seasonal and festival foods vary: Mooncakes (月饼, yuèbǐng) during Mid-Autumn Festival, Zongzi (粽子) during Dragon Boat Festival.
+Foods of the season and for festivals vary: Mooncakes (月饼, yuèbǐng) during Mid-Autumn Festival, Zongzi (粽子) during Dragon Boat Festival.
 Special dishes also mark Chinese New Year celebrations.

 Dining Options

-Putian has a range of dining options to suit various preferences.
+Putian has an assortment of dining options to suit various preferences.

 Fine Dining

 Fine dining establishments are limited.
-High-luxury hotels like DoubleTree, Hilton, and Wyndham generally include their own restaurants.
+High-end hotels like DoubleTree, Hilton, and Wyndham generally include their own restaurants.

 • Specialties often include Cantonese, international cuisine, alongside local Min cuisine.